Home / Wellness / Diabetes monitoring systems: Get to know your glucose numbers

 Data shows trends

-“A glucose meter with needle stick shows a ‘snapshot in time,’” Tilden said, “while a benefit of a CGM system is it shows trends, giving direction on where glucose is going.
+“A glucose meter shows a ‘snapshot in time,’” Tilden said, “While a benefit of a CGM system is it shows trends, giving direction on where glucose is going.
 For example, a blood sugar of 82 going down is different from a blood sugar of 82 going up and if I see the arrow go up it’s not a good time to eat that cookie.”

 The system should not cause pain, is easy to wear and most people don’t have issues with them, she said.
 A down side might be an allergy to the adhesive.